xl4kj/doc-ci-cd-workflow-playground/docs/en/credential-issuance-low-level.rst

 .. literalinclude:: ../../examples/credential-request.json
   :language: JSON

 Where a non-normative example of the decoded content of the ``jwt`` parameter is represented below, without encoding and signature.
-The JWT header:

 .. literalinclude:: ../../examples/credential-jwt-proof-header.json
   :language: JSON